 The introductory training involves the set-up of Ethereum Node, write and execute the first smart contracts as dApp on the web browser.

-Software Developers in financial services can join the course and learn how to run ethereum node and build smart contracts.
+Software Developers in financial services can join the course and learn how to run the ethereum node and build smart contracts.

 Course Fees: $481.50